pdinklag/MinecraftStats/README.md

 update.py -s /path/to/server --server-name "My Awesome Server" --min-playtime 60 --save-config example
 ```

-would save all the arguments into a configuration called `example` (in a subdirectory called `config`).
+would save all the arguments into a configuration called `example` (in a file in the `config` subdirectory, which can be edited like any text file).
 The next time, in order to use the same command-line, one could use

 ```
 update.py -c example
 ```

 with the same results.
+It is possible to combine a loaded configuration with additional flags, for example `update.py -c example --start-event [...]` to use the example configuration and start an event as described in the *Events* section below.

 #### Database structure
 The `data` directory will contain the following after running an update: